gensx-inc/gensx/website/home/_posts/why-react-is-the-best-backend-workflow-engine.md

 This model is much more consistent with the way we know that abstraction works in the frontend.
 Compose building blocks together, and share dependencies via context.

-It allows infra teams to break out their surface area into the right, meaningful abstraction.
+It allows teams to break out their surface area into the right, meaningful abstraction.
 Exactly what the consumer needs, nothing more, nothing less.

 Contrast this with the current generation of agent frameworks that depend on graph-building APIs and global state: